Yikai-Liao/symusic/docs_rtd/project_notes.md

 ### Continuous integration / Read the Docs

-The Read the Docs configuration lives in `readthedocs.yml` and installs dependencies from `docs_rtd/requirements.txt`.
+The Read the Docs configuration lives in `readthedocs.yml` and installs dependencies from `docs_rtd/requirements.txt`, followed by `pip install symusic` so it can pull the prebuilt wheels from PyPI and expose the nanobind docstrings.
 When you add a new dependency for docs only, update that requirements file rather than the project-wide dependencies.

 Once the Sphinx build passes locally, CI should produce identical HTML on Read the Docs.